-I remember when Civil Celebrants began to appear on the scene.
+Given my age, I remember when Civil Celebrants first began to appear on the scene.
 The church was suitably shocked, and expressed outrage at this attack on the spiritual life of the nation.
 Here was government attempting to ease the church out of the nation's psyche.
-As it turned out, weddings by celebrants are now beginning to outnumber those performed by ministers of religion.
-The non-religious wedding is becoming the favoured social statement.
-These days you have to book early if you want to get your half-hour slot.
+As it turned out, weddings by celebrants now outnumber those performed by ministers of religion.
+The non-religious wedding has become the favored social statement.

 One of my colleagues noted that the great test in Western societies will come when people get celebrants to conduct their funerals.
 A wistful belief in God and the hope of eternity calls for a minister to say the last words over a loved-one.
 The words may be the means of accessing eternity.
-As my friend pointed out, once people lose even that hope, then institutional Christianity is in for hard times.
-Of course, we are in those times now.
-More and more funerals are conducted by celebrants who babble on about "lasting memories", bolstered with poetry readings, music, flapping doves and falling petals.
-Beautiful presentations, artistic even, theatrical, but without the hope of resurrection.
+As my friend pointed out, once people lose even that hope, then institutional Christianity is all but dead.
+Guess what!
+We are in those times now.
+More and more funerals are conducted by celebrants who babble on about lasting memories, bolstered with poetry readings, music, flapping doves and falling petals.
+Beautiful presentations, artistic even, theatrical, but without eternal hope.
 Still, it fulfills the desire of an increasing number of people who don't what "all that religious stuff".